 Start your search for amazing remote developers today TRY FOR FREE

 Everyone knows about the magic project management triangle

 - You can either have your project delivered cheap and quick – but it won’t be high quality

 - You can have it cheap and high quality – but it will take a while

 - Or you can have it high quality and quick – but it won’t be cheap

 Well, you can apply the same kind of matrix to hiring coders

 - You can find highly skilled software engineers in London but they are expensive

 - You want highly skilled and low cost but you have to go out of London

-- If you want low cost developers in London you won’t also get the highly skilled (if you do find them you still run the risk they realise their market rate and you either pay more or they leave – not in all cases of course but it is a risk)
+- If you want low cost developers in London you’ll struggle to find them highly skilled (if you do find them you still run the risk they realise their market rate and you either pay more or they leave – not in all cases of course but it is a risk)